rwhite35/demo_module_public/README.md

 ## Project Overview

 This project is an example of a capability often requested for enterprise software projects.
-It provides `Extract Transform and Load`(ETL) processing for import data to transform it into actionable business intelligence, customer engagement insights, and back-office operation.
-While not a complete feature, it does provide the plumbing for a full-featured ETL module that could bolt onto another Laminas project.
-Think of it as an ETL starter kit or at least a learning path.
+It provides `Extract Transform and Load`(ETL) processing for import data, transforming it into actionable business intelligence, customer engagement insights, and back-office operation.
+While not a complete feature, it does provide the plumbing for a full-featured ETL module that could bolt onto other solutions.

 ## MVC Architecture

-The project is based on Model-View-Controller(MVC) architecture and implements [Laminas MVC](https://docs.laminas.dev/mvc/) framework (among others).
-It leverages abstraction, dependency injection, dynamic routing & autoload, and database integration to demonstrate an ETL Proof-of-Concept.
-MVC ensures `separation of concern` and promotes clean code resulting in stable operation and feature logevity.
+The project is based on a Model-View-Controller(MVC) architecture and implements [Laminas MVC](https://docs.laminas.dev/mvc/) framework (among others)to leverages abstraction, dependency injection, dynamic routing & autoload.
+MVC ensures `separation of concern` and promotes clean code resulting in stable operation and feature/code logevity.

 ## Prerequisites & Setup

-This code base was created for demonstration purpose and configured to serve from an instance of [Apache2](https://httpd.apache.org/) running localhost with a configured VirtualHost.
-It can however be deployed on containers(Docker), cloud services(AWS) or dedicated web servers.
-The following outlines some basic configuration before installing and running the project locally.
+This project was created for demonstration purpose and configured to serve from an instance of [Apache2](https://httpd.apache.org/) running localhost with a configured VirtualHost.
+It can however be deployed from containers(Docker), cloud services(AWS) or dedicated web servers.
+The following outlines some basic configuration in order install and run the project locally.

 ### VirtualHost

 The following is a reference for how the projects VirtualHost was configured.
-Values can be changed, but the ServerName should match the root directory that the project is running under.
-In this example the URL to load the project would be `http://demo.acme.com:8888/public`.
+Values can change, but the ServerName should match the root directory that the project is running under.
+The URL `http://demo.acme.com:8888/public` should load the project if correctly configured.

 ```apache
 <VirtualHost *:8888>